Preservation - State Highway Pavement Condition (Non-backbone) - WisDOT MAPSS Performance Improvement Program

 For information on backbone highway pavement, visit our State Highway Pavement Condition (backbone) measure.

 Sixty percent of vehicle miles traveled in Wisconsin utilize the state’s 12,000 miles of state-owned roadways.
 The state’s Backbone highway system is comprised of Wisconsin’s priority corridors.
-The state’s Non-Backbone system consists of the remaining state-owned system.
+The state’s Non-backbone system consists of the remaining state-owned system.
 The routes carry over 50% of state highway traffic.
 Preservation and improvement of these transportation facilities ensures a safe and efficient transportation system.
 Wise investment of taxpayer dollars involves a strategic application of asset management principles to maximize system health at the lowest cost practicable to maintain the system in a state of good repair.

 Pavement quality is impacted by material quality, adequacy of pavement design, traffic loading, improvement and maintenance history, age, and environmental factors such as temperature and moisture.
 The department considers all these factors when using asset management tools and strategies to determine investment levels and steward highway improvement funding.